Programs Serving Individuals with Disabilities

-GCSS is authorized by the U.S. Department of Veterans Affairs (VA) to provide personal care attendant services for the disabled military veterans that are referred by the Department’s Medical Staff.
-The individuals must be currently receiving treatment and have a documented need for personal care services in order to be referred by VA.
+Gulf Coast Social Services is authorized by the U.S. Department of Veterans Affairs (VA) to provide personal care attendant services for the disabled military veterans.
+Individuals must be referred by the Veterans Administration.
+The individuals must have a documented need for personal care services in order to be referred by VA.

 All Medicaid recipients age 65 or older, or age 21 with disabilities (meets Social Security Administration disability criteria), must meet the medical standards for admission to a nursing facility and additional targeting criteria, and be able to participate in his/her care and direct the services provided by the worker independently or through a responsible representative.
 Applicants must require at least limited assistance with at least one Activity of Daily Living.
 For more information about Long-term PCS click here.

 - Assistance with bladder and/or bowel requirements or problems.

 - Performance of incidental household chores, only for the recipient.

 - Accompanying, not transporting, recipient to medical appointments.